Commerce Candidates Baca Del Rio, Altamirano, and Leon Paid East Los Angeles Political Operative Luis Alvarado $35,000 to Manage Campaigns

 Gonzales was also the one time political operative for former Southgate Treasurer Albert “Big Al” Robles who served time in federal prison for his part in a wide- ranging bribery scandal.

-In other questionable entries that could indicate campaign money laundering, the campaign documents also show a $3,000 payment by Altamirano to an Ernesto Madueno for “campaign consulting.”
+In other questionable entries that could indicate campaign money laundering, the campaign documents also show another $12,000 in payments to other “consultants” related to the candidates.

+$3,000 in payments by Altamirano went to an Ernesto Madueno for “campaign consulting.”

 Madueno’s address is shown as 3612 Pickering Ave. in Whittier, an Internet search of the address reveals that 3612 Pickering does not exist.